This post may contain affiliate links.

 Why I Care About My Dogs’ Gut Microbiome

-Rodrigo is the reason I’m obsessed with my dogs’ gut microbiome.
-He has a history of digestive issues, including gas, loose stool, itchy skin (his paws), environmental allergies (immune system), and trouble keeping on weight.
-If he wasn’t already a raw fed dog, I’m certain people would recommend switching him over.
-Transitioning to raw did solve many of his health issues, but many still lingered and they could all be tied directly to the gut and managing his health was overwhelming as I spent years testing out proteins and supplements to see what worked best for him.
+Transitioning to raw did solve many of his health issues, but many still lingered, and they could all be tied directly to the gut.
+Managing his health was overwhelming as I spent years testing out proteins and supplements to see what worked best for him.

 My Dogs' Microbiome Test Results

 When I received the test results, I immediately printed the full report and sat down for a read.
-I expected to read a report similar to the dog DNA tests or the allergy test.
+I expected to read a report similar to the dog DNA tests or the sensitivity test.
 I was wrong.
-They gave me a list of the various bacterium floating around my dog’s gut, including how much (and how little).
+They gave me a list of the bacterium floating around my dog’s gut, including how much (and how little).

 My Consultation with AnimalBiome